Driven by results.

 You may not have full access to every page.
 Call up the IT people at your institution to make sure that your account is able to see all results.
 If you still can’t see the full traffic, check the links that we send the traffic to and make sure that are properly tracked.
 If this doesn’t work, contact us and we’ll help you figure out the issue.

 What is a sub-domain?
 Why can’t I track it?

 If you use a subdomain, such as apply.university.com or student.university.com, you will not always be able to combine this tracking with your main website.
 The reason is that Google Analytics will often consider these to be separate websites.
 So, you will need to have a cross-domain or sub-domain tracking set up to track them properly.
 Please contact us if you need extra help with this.

 How do I track the number of clicks that were performed on a specific button?

 Your IT team has to set up the relevant event which would be tracking the number of clicks on the required button.

 Want to know more?

-Our team is an expert in setting up and tracking websites with Google Analytics.
-If you have further questions, let us help out.
+Our team of experts are always setting up and tracking websites with Google Analytics.
+If you have further questions, don’t hesitate to ask us for help!